Birth Control Guide

 - You may still be able to have effective birth control if you do not delay and take action within a certain time frame.

-- Emergency contraception is available without a prescription and over-the-counter in pharmacies and other retailers.
-Call your pharmacist to discuss, if you have questions.
+- Emergency contraception is available over-the-counter without a prescription in pharmacies, other retailers and at Planned Parenthood.
+Call your pharmacist to discuss if you have questions.

 Emergency contraception is not to be used as a regular method of birth control.
-Contact your healthcare provider to discuss which longer-term contraceptive method might be best for you.
+Contact your healthcare provider to discuss which longer-term contraceptive method might be most effective and safest for you.

 Birth Control Planning

 Birth control planning should be done in conjunction with your partner and healthcare provider.
-You will need to think about your lifestyle, personal values, level of health, and medication preferences.
+You will need to think about your lifestyle, desire for children, personal values, level of health, and medication preferences.

-- Do you need continual birth control, or do you have sex infrequently and therefore may not need continuous protection?
+- Do you need continual birth control, or do you have sex infrequently?
+Do you have multiple sex partners, or are you in a single relationship?

-- Are you willing to use a barrier method, such as a diaphragm or cervical cap, that must be inserted into your body?
+- Are you willing to use a barrier method, such as a condom, or a diaphragm or cervical cap that must be inserted into your body?

 - Is birth control cost an issue for you?